-The Rhode Island Holocaust Memorial honors the 6 million Jews who perished at the hands of the Nazis, and is also a tribute to the survivors who made their way to Rhode Island and built new lives and families and contributed to the social fabric of our state.
+The Rhode Island Holocaust Memorial honors the 6 million Jews who perished at the hands of the Nazis.
+It is also a tribute to the survivors who made their way to Rhode Island, built new lives around their families, and contributed to the social fabric of our state.

-The Holocaust Memorial is a sculpture garden which features a winding stone path engraved with railroad tracks evoking the trains that took European Jews, and others marginalized by the Nazis, to concentration camps.
-Along the path stand six stone pillars, representing the six million Jews murdered during the Holocaust, At the end of the path, in the center of the Memorial, sits a smooth elliptical stone.
+The Holocaust Memorial is a sculpture garden that features a winding stone path engraved with railroad tracks evoking the trains that took European Jews and others marginalized by the Nazis to concentration camps.
+Along the path stand six stone pillars, representing the six million Jews murdered during the Holocaust.
+At the end of the path, in the center of the Memorial, sits a smooth elliptical stone.

-The Memorial includes a bluetooth enabled app, that works with all phones and devices, that allows the Memorial to speak to visitors as they walk through.
+The Memorial includes a bluetooth enabled app that works with all phones and devices, and allows the app to speak to visitors as they walk through the path.
 The app can be downloaded by searching for “Rhode Island Holocaust Memorial” in the Apple Store or Google Play.
-The app allows you to take a virtual tour either on or off site.
-Docents-led tours are also available to enhance your groups visit.
-Please contact Paula Olivieri, our Education Director, to arrange for a docent-led visit at 401-453-7860 or Paula@BornsteinHolocaustCenter.org
+The app allows you to take a virtual tour either on or off-site.
+Docent-led tours are also available to enhance your group’s visit.
+Please contact Kelly Alpert Vest, our Director Programs and Community Engagement, to arrange for a docent-led visit at 401-453-7860 or email@example.com.